DavidSerranoFranco/enterprise-multi-agent-support-ecosystem/README.md

 <br>
 <p align="center">
-  <i>Engineered with precision, scalability, and a passion for data. ⚡</i>
+  <i>Engineered with precision, scalability, and a passion for data.</i>
 </p>

 <p align="center">